 With her advanced degree, she went on to become the director of nursing baccalaureate completion program at Maria College from 2010-2014.
 In her position, she started the first baccalaureate program at the college.
 During this time, she mentored faculty and staff in education principles and saw the program receive its initial accreditation.

 After this period, Madison returned to Excelsior College to serve as the faculty program director for the specialization in nursing leadership and administration of health care systems tract until her departure in October 2016 to join Hodges University.

-After spending more than 25 years building her career in Vermont and the Capital region of New York, Madison learned of an open position with Hodges through a former Excelsior student, Tracy Ramsay, who was the former assistant professor and director of program development in the School of Allied Health.
+After spending more than 25 years building her career in Vermont and the Capital region of New York, Madison learned of an open position with Hodges through a former Excelsior student, Tracy Ramsay, who was the former assistant professor and director of program development in the School of Health Sciences.
 Believing all of her prior work was preparing her for this position, Madison applied.

 “I had one phone interview and a follow-up Skype interview, and in September, I accepted the position and began planning the move south,” she said.